 The second prime commercial loan criterion is Loan-To-Value, which is explained below.
 The lender will take the lower value of these 2 criteria as the amount he/she is willing to fund.

 Normally, the other principal commercial mortgage funding limitation is the Loan-To-Value calculation.
 The lender takes the lesser of the agreed purchase price or the current appraised value and multiplies it by their determined mortgage funding per percentage.
-For example, if the building's current appraised value is the lower of the 2 values at $1,000,000, and the lender has decided to apply a 70% LTV, this results in a mortgage funding amount of $700,000.
+For example, if the building’s current appraised value is the lower of the 2 values at $1,000,000, and the lender has decided to apply a 70% LTV, this results in a mortgage funding amount of $700,000.
 The last step is for the lender to determine the lower of the Loan-To-Value amount and the maximum mortgage funding as calculated with the Debt Coverage Ratio.
 That lesser amount will then be the mortgage amount the lender is willing to advance.
-For uninsured commercial mortgages the Loan-to-Value normally ranges from 65% to 75%, while insured mortgages normally fund at 80% to 85%, but, in a very special case may get to 90%.
+For uninsured commercial mortgages the Loan-to-Value normally ranges from 50% to 75%, while insured mortgages normally fund at 80% to 85%, but, in a very special case may get to 100%.
+Please note that many of these uninsured percentages have been significantly lowered by lenders due to Negative Leverage, as explained on the Home Page.

 As alluded to above, virtually all commercial lenders require a formal appraisal of a multi-family, commercial or industrial building as part of their due diligence.
 Please note that, unless there has been a major change with the building, the age of an acceptable appraisal is usually 6 months, with sometimes a year old appraisal being acceptable.
 If your appraisal is unacceptable to the lender, either because it is dated and/or was not prepared by an appraiser acceptable to the lender, an updated or an entirely new appraisal may be required.
 To avoid duplication and extra costs, please get a list of approved appraisers from your lender immediately after your conditional offer to purchase has been accepted or you have decided to re-finance an existing commercial or industrial building.